 Finally, the Coronavirus Statutory Sick Pay Rebate Scheme opened on 26 May for employers with fewer than 250 members of staff.
 Under the scheme, employers can apply to HMRC to recover the costs of paying certain coronavirus-related SSP for two weeks.
 The money should be received within six working days.
 Details of the scheme and how to apply can be found here.

-Although we now have several pieces of updated guidance on the scheme for employers and employees, there are still a number of areas of uncertainty.
+Although we now have numerous pieces of updated Guidance on the scheme for employers and employees, there were still a number of areas of uncertainty but these have gradually been clarified over the past few months.
 In addition, although there are still some contradictions/tensions between HMRC Guidance and the Treasury Directions, and in normal circumstances the Treasury Directions would take precedence, the claims portal asks employers to declare that they are making the claim in accordance with HMRC Guidance.

-Whilst the scheme has been a lifeline for businesses, as time goes by, we expect the need to consider redundancies will become more pressing for employers.
-We do now know that employers can serve out notice periods whilst on furlough and the employer can continue to claim the benefit of the grant, although some high-profile employers have been criticised for doing so.
+Whilst the scheme has been a lifeline for businesses, as time goes by, and we approach the end phase of the scheme, we expect the need to consider redundancies will become more pressing for employers.
+We do now know that employees can serve out notice periods whilst on furlough and the employer can continue to claim the benefit of the grant, although some high-profile employers have been criticised for doing so.

-As this area has been changing so often, it is important to contact one of our employment law experts about the current position regarding furlough and the scheme for the most up-to-date information, or for help with any other employment-related queries raised by the COVID-19 crisis.
+As this area has been changing so often, it is important to contact one of our employment law experts about the current position regarding furlough, the new Job Support Scheme and extended Job Support Scheme for the most up-to-date information, or for help with any other employment-related queries raised by the COVID-19 crisis.
 Our Blake Morgan colleagues also remain on hand to advise your business generally and we can put you in touch with the right person for any other queries.